Claustrophobia and Hypnotherapy: Overcoming Fear Though Hypnosis

 When to Seek Help

 Medicaments such as antidepressants and beta blockers are measures that control the physical symptoms of anxiety.
-However, some suggest that these medications are habit-forming and may in fact cause secondary complications which is why some elect to choose alternative means to address the problem like hypnotherapy.
+However, some suggest that these medications are habit-forming and may cause secondary complications, so some choose alternative means to address the problem, like hypnotherapy.

 The practice of hypnotherapy in treating and managing claustrophobia is gaining ground.
-Hypnosis is now seen by some as an accepted form of intervention that is non-invasive and chemical-free.
+Some now see hypnosis as an accepted form of intervention that is non-invasive and chemical-free.

-Claustrophobic patients with me normally see results after one session.
+Claustrophobic patients with me usually see results after one session.
 But three sessions are recommended initially to evaluate the effectiveness of hypnosis with your condition.

 Sources: